Yammie MT-07

 Jacko - i've got a knackered shoulder from an accident years ago, some days it's ok and some i can hardly move it (shoulder was shattered in a RTA).

-Riding the STR was ok as no weight was put on it but last week on the RR i felt the strain, not too bad on a short run but painful after a few hours riding - thought it'd be ok but not too sure?
+Riding the STR was ok as no weight was put on it but last week on the RR i felt the strain, not too bad on a short run but painful after a few hours riding Crying or Very sad - thought it'd be ok but not too sure?

 If the MT isn't that cracky i'll put up with the pain on the RR for this summer